RobinSandberg/my-sokoban/README.md

 # my-sokoban
-progress on a sokoban site
+Progress on a sokoban site.
+Ignore the navigation at the top this is just the game part itself.
+Changes to the reset map button is in the plan instead of a page refresh.